Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 Choosing the Right Wood Stain for Your Home

-When you know exactly what you want your project to look like and the material you’re staining, it’s easy to choose the right stain.
+When you know exactly what you want your project to look like and the material you’re staining, choosing the right stain is easy.

-Don’t rush into choosing a wood stain because each is different in its own way, and each one will provide slightly different results.
+Don’t rush into choosing a wood stain because each is different in its own way and will provide slightly different results.
 If you’re stuck between two or three different stains, buy a pint or get a sample and test it on the wood you’ll be staining.

 Here are some more factors to consider: